Septimus4/dateGenerator/docs/library.md

 ## Working with configuration objects

 `DateGenerator` accepts either keyword arguments or a :class:`date_generator.DateGeneratorConfig` instance.
-The latter is helpful when building reusable presets:
+The latter is helpful when building reusable format templates:

 ```python
 from date_generator import DateGenerator, DateGeneratorConfig